jnaidu/Developer-Portal-GitBook/managing_roles/grant_roles.md

 ### Assign the Solution Center Company Admin role to a user account for a company
 #### Who can perform this function?
 Any of the roles below:
-* Solution Center Administrator
+* Solution Center Admin
-* Solution Center Company Administrator
+* Solution Center Company Admin

+#### Note: The first user of an organization to go to the Solution Center gets the Solution Center Company Admin role.

 #### Steps:
 1. Click the **Solutions** tab.